jordanalexandermeyer/product/spec/user_personas/ian_the_investor.md

 ### Interests

-Q: what are the general interests of people in this persona?
+Q: What are the general interests of people in this persona?

 A: DeFi